How to Get the Best of Scotland

 Yes, it will work in all corners of Scotland.

 - Standing Stones

-- Towns Cities and Villages
+- Towns, Cities and Villages

 No wonder so many world-renowned storytellers originated in the small country of Scotland.

-Here is the “A”s
+Here are the “A”s

 - John Abercrombie (1726–1806), horticulturist and garden writer